mprugel/modbuspd/README.md

 ### Windows
 For Windows mingw64 is used for compilation.
 Just install it and run the Linux command in the mingw64 shell to compile the external.

+### MacOS
+Currently not supported, although the build should work with the Linux commands.